Graph Homomorphisms via Vector Colorings: Introduction

-We say that a vector $t$-coloring is \emph{strict} if every inequality in~\eqref{condition} is met with equality.
+The \emph{vector chromatic number} of $G$ is the smallest $t\geq 2$ for which $G\rightarrow\mathcal{S}_t^d$ (for some integer $d\ge 1$) and is denoted $\chi_v(G)$.
+By convention, the vector chromatic number of the empty graph is equal to one.
+We call a vector $t$-coloring of $G$ \emph{optimal} if $t=\chi_v(G)$.
+Note that without loss of generality we can always set $d=|V(G)|$, as the space spanned by (the images of) the vertices of $G$ has dimension at most $|V(G)|$.
+A vector $t$-coloring is \emph{strict} if every inequality in~\eqref{condition} is met with equality.
 The \emph{strict vector chromatic number} of $G$, denoted $\chi_{sv}(G)$, is the smallest $t\geq 2$ for which $G$ has a strict vector $t$-coloring.

 Both $\chi_v(G)$ and $\chi_{sv}(G)$ were originally introduced by Karger et al.~\cite{KMS} as relaxations of $\chi(G)$.
-These parameters satisfy the relation $\chi_v(G)\le\chi_{sv}(G)\le\chi(G)$.
-Karger et al. noted that $\chi_{sv}(G)$ is the Lov{\'a}sz theta function of the complement of $G$~\cite{KMS}.
+These parameters satisfy the relation $\chi_v(G)\le\chi_{sv}(G)\le~\chi(G)$.
+Karger et al.~noted that $\chi_{sv}(G)$ is the Lov{\'a}sz theta function of the complement of $G$~\cite{KMS}.
 Furthermore, $\chi_v(G)=\vartheta'(\overline{G})$ where $\vartheta'$ is a variant of the Lov{\'a}sz theta introduced in~\cite{schrijver} and~\cite{McRR}.

-{\bf Using vector colorings.} Suppose we have a vector $t$-coloring $\varphi_1$ of $H$, and a homomorphism $\varphi_2$ from $G$ to $H$.
-Then $\varphi_1\circ\varphi_2$ is a vector $t$-coloring of $G$.
-In order to establish the existence of homomorphisms from $G$ to $H$, we will work with graphs $G$ whose vector colorings have particular structure.

-First we will assume that $t=\chi_v(H)=\chi_v(G)$.
-We will further assume that $G$ is \emph{uniquely vector colorable}, or \emph{UVC}.
-That is, any two optimal vector colorings of $G$ differ by an orthogonal transformation of $\mathbb{R}^d$.
-These two assumptions will allow us to deduce properties of homomorphisms $\varphi_2$.